Chart Color Schemes

 Lakelands is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the suburb of Lakelands (NSW) is estimated to be around 1,634 as of February 2026.
-This reflects an increase of 189 people since the 2021 Census, which reported a population of 1,445 people.
-The change was inferred from the resident population of 1,568 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 1,992 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Lakelands's growth rate of 13.1% since the 2021 census exceeded that of the SA3 area (4.1%) and the Rest of NSW, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration, contributing approximately 62.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of February 2026, the estimated population of Lakelands (NSW) is around 1,634.
+This reflects an increase of 189 people since the 2021 Census, which reported a population of 1,445.
+The change was inferred from AreaSearch's resident population estimate of 1,568 following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,992 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Lakelands' growth of 13.1% since the 2021 census exceeded the SA3 area's 4.1%, along with the Rest of NSW, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
 Moving forward with demographic trends, a population increase just below the median of regional areas nationally is expected.
-The suburb is expected to expand by 186 persons to reach 2041 based on aggregated SA2-level projections, reflecting an increase of 2.0% in total over the 17 years.
+The suburb is expected to expand by 196 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.0% in total over the 17 years.

 Frequently Asked Questions - Population